Support our work ❤️

 • Crowd tip: It gets busy fast — arrive early and avoid peak Tube times after headline performances

 This is the first full dress rehearsal for Trooping the Colour.
-There's almost as much excitement as the King's Birthday Parade, with Guards, Household Cavalry, bands, and that iconic London pageantry.
-DONE WITH WORDTUNE AND NEW TOOL
+There is almost as much excitement as the King's Birthday Parade, with Guards, Household Cavalry, bands, and that iconic London pageantry.

 Dates: Saturday 30th May 2026

-Route: SAME The parade route extends from Buckingham Palace along The Mall to Horse Guards Parade and back again.
+Route: The route extends from Buckingham Palace along The Mall to Horse Guards Parade and back again.

 Quick Tips Before You Go: